 - A: $345/hour after initial phone calls and retention.
 No charges until retained.
 All work on most cases charged against retainers received in advance of work.
-Minimum retainer of 8 hours ($2760)per case and is nonrefundable.
-However, initial retainer depends on the amount of time needed initially in case, so could be more, especially if travel is involved in addition to investigation.
+Minimum retainer of 8 hours ($2760)per case and is nonrefundable after work begins.
+However, initial retainer depends on the amount of time needed initially in case, so could be more, especially if travel expense and time are involved in addition to file investigation.

 - Q: What is your hourly rate to review documents?